Lake Ritsa: Notable residents

 The Soviet leader Joseph Stalin had one of his summer-houses (dacha) by the lake.

 Later Leonid Brezhnev had his summer house nearby as well.

-Today the dacha belongs to the de facto Government of Abkhazia.
+Today the dacha belongs to the Government of Abkhazia.

 Climate

 The average annual temperature in the area is 7.8 degrees Celsius (January −1.1 °C, August 17.8 °C).
 The mean annual precipitation is approx. 2,000–2,200 mm.
 Winters are sometimes snowy, summers warm.

 Legends and stories of Ritsa

 There are many legends and fairy tales about the lake.

 Origin

 In ancient times there was a valley and a river at the site of the modern lake.
 A girl named Ritsa lived there with three brothers Agepsta, Atsetuka and Pshegishkha.
 Ritsa used to pasture her animals in the valley and her brothers hunted in the high mountains by day and returned to the valley in the evening, where they ate, sang songs, and admired their sister.

 Once the brothers went too far into the mountains.
 Ritsa missed them and sang.
 The forest robbers Gega and Iupshara heard her and decided to kidnap her.
 Iupshara caught her and rode down the valley, while Gega covered his flank.
 Ritsa's brothers heard her crying and came to the rescue.

 Pshegishkha threw a sword at the robbers, but he missed and the sword flew over the river.
 The valley was filled with water and turned into a lake.
 Ritsa broke from Iupshara's grip, but fell into the lake.
 The brothers couldn't save her.
 Then Pshegishkha threw the robber Iupshara into the lake, but Ritsa's water wouldn't accept him and threw out him over Pshegishkha's sword and the water carried him away to the sea.
 Gega ran after Iupshara, but he didn't manage to rescue him.

 Out of grief, the brothers turned into mountains, and today they are still standing here to protect the resting-place of Ritsa.